A Serious Man: Critical response

 The Wall Street Journal's Joe Morgenstern disliked what he saw as the film's misanthropy, saying that "their caricatures range from dislikable through despicable, with not a smidgeon of humanity to redeem them."
 David Denby of The New Yorker enjoyed the film's look and feel, but found fault with the script and characterization: "A Serious Man, like Burn After Reading, is in their bleak, black, belittling mode, and it's hell to sit through ...
 As a piece of movie-making craft, A Serious Man is fascinating; in every other way, it's intolerable."
 Zemmelman wrote that this kind of viewer response results from the film's lack of narrative resolution: "The film is perplexing and the dialogue reminds the viewer repeatedly that we are in an encounter with the ever-conflictual and the infinitely mysterious."

 Todd McCarthy said, "A Serious Man is the kind of picture you get to make after you've won an Oscar."
+Ebert quoted McCarthy in his review: "'This is the kind of picture you get to make after you've won an Oscar,' writes Todd McCarthy in Variety.
+I cannot improve on that."

-Awarding the film five stars in The Guardian, Peter Bradshaw said, "this strange and wonderful film is rounded off with a gloriously well-crafted apocalyptic vision and a chilling intimation of divine retribution for earthly wrongdoing.
+Awarding the film five stars in The Guardian, Peter Bradshaw wrote, "this strange and wonderful film is rounded off with a gloriously well-crafted apocalyptic vision and a chilling intimation of divine retribution for earthly wrongdoing.
 The Coens have finished the noughties as America's preeminent filmmakers".

-A Serious Man was later voted the 82nd greatest film since 2000 in a BBC international critics' poll.
+A Serious Man was later voted the 82nd-greatest film since 2000 in a BBC international critics' poll.
+In 2025, the film ranked 36th on The New York Times's list of "The 100 Best Movies of the 21st Century".